adamkoval/SKEKB_TbT_analysis/README.md

 3) Run "python2 complete\_analysis.py --help" to see possible command line arguments.

-4) Run again with desired command line arguments.
+4) Run again with desired command line arguments (see "Calling main script" section).

 5) All output is directed into the directory defined in "main\_output\_path" variable in pathnames.txt.